SoMuchForSubtlety/f1viewer/README.md

 `title` is the title.
 It will appear next to the standard `Play with MPV` and `Copy URL to clipboard`.

 `command` is where your command goes.
 It is saved as a list of args like in the examples above.
 Every argument should be a separate string!
 The following would be incorrect! `["ffmpeg", "-i $url", "-c copy", "$title.mp4"]`

+`proxy` sends http requests through a proxy if they require cookies.
+This is useful for commands that use ffmpeg (and by extension mpv).

 There are several placeholder variables you can use that will be replaced by f1viewer.